UmuhireJessie/cloud-storage-knight/README.md

 ## Description

-MNO Service API is the API that deals with uploading files on the AWS and getting them through two different endpoints.
+File Service API is the API that deals with uploading files on the AWS and getting them through two different endpoints.

 ## Technologies Used